uf-mil/mil/perception/docker_tf/README.md

 }
 ```

+### Data!

+Depending on the approach you opted for, you either downloaded a json in the XY format from labelbox, or you downloaded the VOC format.
+If you downloaded the VOC format, you will need to separate the XML and PNG files into Annotation and Images folders respectively (this will be done automagically in the future).
+If you downloaded a json, put it into the json_files folder!
+This should be called data.json.
+If there is currently a json in there, rename it to correctly match the dataset it reflects or delete it.
+It has likely been stored somewhere else already.

 ### process_images.sh

 Gathers all these scripts and runs them procedurally for you (aside from editing the labelmap.pbtxt and generate_tfrecord.py files)!
 Handles all the grunt work of passing the paths for our images and labels and outputs two nice files for you!
 If you enable the cleanup option it will then delete the created directories and images, though this isn't strictly necessary on a docker container.
 These tfrecords you will need later.